-Prior to the appeal being decided, other decisions explored the scope of the duty of care and whether it may extend beyond the scope of the retainer to include advice on the commercial wisdom of entering a transaction1.
+Prior to the appeal being decided, other decisions explored the scope of the duty of care and whether it may extend beyond the scope of the retainer to include advice on the commercial wisdom of entering a transaction.
 The courts have not been inclined to impose a duty in circumstances where the practitioner did not assume responsibility to the client or there was no reliance by the client.

-Since Dominic v Riz the Court of Appeal in NSW has further commented on the duty of practitioners in Provident Capital Ltd v Papa NSWCA 36.
+Since Riz the Court of Appeal in NSW has further commented on the duty of practitioners in Provident Capital Ltd v Papa NSWCA 36.
 The practitioner was giving Mrs Papa advice relating to borrowing money which she was then giving to her son for his business.
 The court found the practitioner should have brought to the attention of Mrs Papa in strong terms the obvious practical implications of her entry into the transaction and he failed to do so.

 It is good risk management in mortgage and loan transactions to specify:

 - that you are not giving financial advice